 - Longitudinal learning – so that concepts and objectives can be revisited overtime.

 - A text-led approach – developing deeper understanding of historical contexts and the texts explored allow children to see the world through the eyes of different characters, which may include significant religious leaders.

 The impact of our curriculum is that by the end of each milestone, the vast majority of pupils have sustained mastery of the milestone they have worked in.
 Some pupils will have a greater depth of understanding of the threshold concepts within the milestone.
 We track carefully through our assessment system to ensure pupils are on track to reach the expectations of our curriculum.

 Intent - Developing subject specialists

 Depth of learning through milestones and POP tasks

 Examples of knowledge webs- taken from Chris Quigley Curriculum Companions

 Parents/carers are viewed as active supporters of learning in our school.
 They are encouraged to be part of school life through a range of activities which take place in the stunning starts, marvellous middles and fantastic finishes of our irresistible learning themes.
-Through our curriculum drivers we have developed a parent directory so that we draw on their experiences and expertise to maximise creative learning opportunities.
-We use both the parent directory and passport when considering the stunning starts, marvellous middles and fabulous finishes to our topics.
+Through our curriculum drivers we draw on the experiences and expertise of our school community to maximise creative learning opportunities.

 Parents/carers have regular contact with staff and are able to discuss their child’s progress on a regular basis.
 Additionally, the school requests that every parent/carer support their children by working with them at home on activities in their learning log which encourage children to present their own way.